wagiminator/C64-Collection/C64_TapeDump64/README.md

 - Download [AVR 8-bit Toolchain](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers) and extract the sub-folders (avr, bin, include, ...) to /software/tools/avr-gcc.
 To do this, you have to register for free with Microchip on the download site.
 - Open a terminal.
 - Navigate to the folder with the makefile and the Arduino sketch.
-- Run `DEVICE=attiny412 PORT=/dev/ttyUSB0 make install` to compile, burn the fuses and upload the firmware (change DEVICE and PORT accordingly).
+- Run `DEVICE=attiny202 make install` to compile, burn the fuses and upload the firmware (change DEVICE accordingly).

 # Operating Instructions
 - Set the serial mode switch on your TapeDump64 to "UART"